The best pillow for neck and back pain depends on your body and how you sleep.

 Different people require different things.
-To find the right pillow or bed you must consider past injuries, current medical conditions, fitness level, habits, and if you have arthritis.
-All of these effect the spine.
-Therefore, they affect how your body adapts to structural changes that result from a new pillow or bed.
-Bodies are unique.
+To find the right pillow or bed you must consider past injuries, current medical conditions, your fitness level, your health habits, and medical conditions, like arthritis.
+All of these affect the spine.
+Therefore, they affect how your body adapts to structural changes because bodies are unique.

-Based on x-rays I can predict what kind of pillow a client is sleeping on.
-Likely, I can also recommend a better choice.
-It is possible to forecast to someones response to a corrective orthopedic pillow.
-Adapting to a better pillow can take time.
-Discomfort is often an indicator of poor spinal mobility, not the sign of a bad pillow design.
-A supportive pillow is worth the money to support aging discs and to maintain and correct cervical curvatures.
+X-rays offer insight into what kind of pillow someone is sleeping on.
+Knowing a person’s bone structure helps me recommend a better choice.
+It is possible to forecast someone’s response to a corrective orthopedic pillow.
+However, adapting to a better pillow can take time.
+Discomfort with a pillow or change is often an indicator of poor spinal mobility, not a sign of a bad pillow design.
+A supportive pillow is worth the money.
+It will support aging discs and maintain and correct spinal curvatures.

-Cell phones and computer usage for hours each day cause a position of neck strain.
+Cell phones and computer usage cause a position of neck strain.
 The world has created “tech neck.”
 A slang term for repetitive overuse of the neck in prolonged flexion.
 Flexion causes the shoulders to slump and the lower back to round.
-This tightens and shortens the muscles in the front of the neck, shoulders and hips.
-Poor posture causes strain of the muscles, ligaments and spinal discs.
-This leads to pain, early degeneration and spinal curves that are unnatural.
+This tightens and shortens the muscles in the front of the neck, shoulders, and hips.
+Poor posture causes strain of the muscles, ligaments, and spinal discs.
+This leads to pain, early degeneration, and spinal curves that are unnatural.

-COMFORT MAY NOT BE GOOD SUPPORT FOR YOUR SPINE
+COMFORT MAY NOT BE THE BEST SUPPORT FOR YOUR SPINE

 Therefore, the search for the best pillow and sleeping positions really comes down to doing what’s best for the body.
 What’s best for the body might not be as easy as buying a new pillow or bed.
 What’s best for the body is good support, spinal mobility, exercises and stretches.